brofrims25/cytrilclan/README.md

 A production-ready clan plugin for Paper/Spigot **1.21.x**, built for servers running both Java and Bedrock players (via Geyser/Floodgate).

+## v1.3.0 changelog (config overhaul + new features)

+- **Added: much more configurable `config.yml`.**
+  - `features.*` - turn bank, bases, give-item, the name-color picker, the PVP toggle, chat-tag injection, or the economy hooks on/off individually.
+    Disabled features are hidden from the main menu and their `/clan` subcommands reply that the feature is off, instead of just not existing.
+  - `limits.max-clans` / `limits.max-members-per-clan` - server-wide caps
+    (0 = unlimited).
+  - `chat.format-with-clan` / `chat.format-without-clan` - see the new
+    chat-tag feature below.
+  - `pvp.notify-cooldown-seconds` - how often the "you can't hit them" message can repeat (was hardcoded to 2 seconds before).
+  - `economy.*` - clan creation cost and disband refund, see below.
+  - `profanity.words` / `profanity.regex-patterns` now ship with a real
+    default list (common Indonesian and English profanity) instead of the placeholder `badword1`/`badword2` example from earlier versions - add or remove words freely, this only affects clan names, tags, and base names.
+- **Added: clan tag now shows in normal chat.** Controlled by `features.chat-tag` and the `chat.format-*` templates in config.yml (`{tag}`, `{player}`, `{message}` placeholders).
+Off by default behavior is unaffected if you don't want it - just set `features.chat-tag: false`.
+- **Added: optional Vault economy integration.** With `features.economy: true` and Vault + any economy plugin (EssentialsX, CMI, etc.) installed, clan creation can cost money (`economy.clan-creation-cost`), with an optional partial refund on disband (`economy.refund-on-disband` / `economy.refund-percent`).
+With no economy plugin installed, or `features.economy: false`, clan creation stays free - this is fully opt-in.
+- **Added: server-wide clan/member limits** via `limits.max-clans` and
+  `limits.max-members-per-clan`, enforced on `/clan create` and `/clan invite` / `/clan join`.

 ## v1.2.0 changelog (join list, clan PVP toggle, placeholder fix)

 - **Fixed: `/clan join` had no way to see who invited you.** `/clan join`